 Mary Anne Zeilstra

-Mary Anne enjoys doing cross-functional duties and responsibilities.
-She is our support and operations officer, and security focal point.
-She also provides assistance to our director.
-She has an academic and work background in international development, labor migration and social policies.
+Mary Anne supports managing and coordinating our anticipatory action program with over 36 projects in 2023.
+She is also our security focal point.
+She has an academic and work background in international development, labor migration, and social policies.
+She completed her master’s at the University of Amsterdam.